srdtrk/cw-nft-ica/README.md

 # NFT-ICA

 A collection of contracts that associate each NFT in a collection with an interchain account (ICA) using the [cw-ica-controller](https://github.com/srdtrk/cw-ica-controller/) contract.
+The owner of the NFT becomes the owner of the ICA on the counterparty chain.
+This does not require any contracts to be deployed on the counterparty chain, learn more about it in [cw-ica-controller](https://github.com/srdtrk/cw-ica-controller/).
+This project was created for the [Injective x Google Cloud Illuminate Hackathon](https://dorahacks.io/hackathon/illuminate/detail).
+Also, I created the production releases of [cw-ica-controller](https://github.com/srdtrk/cw-ica-controller/) for this hackathon too, as stated in its README.
+Which is an infrastructure that can be used by any other project to create and control interchain accounts.

 ## Contracts